Raspberry Pi Humidity Sensor using the DHT22

 5. We now need to use Python to generate the virtual environment.
 All of the libraries that we will be using will be installed to this environment.

-Generate the Python virtual environment by typing in the following command.
+Generate the Python virtual environment by typing the following command.

 6. Once the virtual environment has been generated, we will need to tell the terminal to utilize it as its source.

 You will need to run this command every time you want to interact with your DHT22 humidity sensor script.
-The reason for this is the Python library we are using will be installed only to this environment.
+The reason for this is that the Python library we are using will be installed only in this environment.

 7. Now using pip, we will go ahead and install Adafruit’s DHT library to the Raspberry Pi.

-We will be using this Python library to interact with our DHT22 Humidity/Temperature sensor.
+We will be using this Python library to interact with our DHT22 Humidity and temperature sensor.

-Run the following command to install the DHT library to your Raspberry Pi.
+Run the following command to install the DHT library on your Raspberry Pi.

 Programming for the Raspberry Pi humidity sensor

-1. Now that we have installed the Adafruit DHT library to our Raspberry Pi we can now proceed to program with it.
+1. Now that we have installed the Adafruit DHT library on our Raspberry Pi we can proceed to program with it.

-First, we must make a Python script in which we will store all our code.
+First, we must make a Python script where we will store all our code.
 To begin writing this file, you can enter the following command into your Raspberry Pi.

 2. Within this file, we need to enter the following lines of code.
 We will explain each section of the code as we go along.

 We will be using this library to talk and interact with the DHT22 sensor.
-The library allows us to very easily retrieve the temperature and humidity from the sensor with a few lines of python code.
+The library enables us to easily retrieve the temperature and humidity data from the sensor with just a few lines of Python code.

 c.
 The Adafruit DHT22 Library also required us to import the “board” library.

-This library is used internally by Adafruit for selecting the pins your humidity sensor is attached to.
+This library is used internally by Adafruit to select the pins to which your humidity sensor is attached.

 We use this object to get the current temperature and humidity from the sensor.

 e.
-Since we want our Python script to constantly get readings from the humidity sensor we will need to start an infinite loop.
-This loop makes the script continually run until you terminate it.
+Since we want our Python script to get readings from the humidity sensor constantly, we will need to start an infinite loop.
+This loop causes the script to run continually until you terminate it.

 All code that is within this loop must be indented.

 f.
 One problem with the DHT22 library is that it can commonly throw errors.
-This isn’t necesserally a problem with the DHT22 library or your Raspberry Pi but more with how the sensor itself works.
+This issue isn’t necessarily a problem with the DHT22 library or your Raspberry Pi, but more with how the sensor itself works.

-To prevent an error from stopping the script we must run our code within a “try
+To prevent an error from stopping the script, we must run our code within a “try” block.

 Indent the code by another four spaces after this block.

 g.
-Finally within our try block we can finally get our first temperature value from our sensor.
-Reading a value from the sensor is simple as grabbing the “temperature” value from the “dht_device
+Finally, within our try block, we can get our first temperature value from our sensor.
+Reading a value from the sensor is as simple as grabbing the “temperature” value from the “dht_device” object.

 j.
-Finally, once we have gotten the temperature and humidity values from our DHT22 sensor we can print the to the terminal by making use of the “print()
+Finally, once we have gotten the temperature and humidity values from our DHT22 sensor, we can print them to the terminal by making use of the “print()” function.

 except RuntimeError as error:

 l.
-Finally, we end every loop by running a short 2 second sleep of the script.
-This gives us time between recordings and reduces the chance of running into errors.
+Finally, we end every loop by running a short 2-second sleep of the script.
+This sleep allows us time between recordings and reduces the likelihood of encountering errors.

 3. Once you have finished entering the code, it should look like what we have displayed below.